atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Pancreas/README.md

 </a>
 </h3>
 This <a href="./src/TensorflowUNet.py">TensorflowUNet</a> model is slightly flexibly customizable by a configuration file.<br>
-For example, <b>TensorflowSlightlyFlexibleUNet/Pancreas</b> model can be customizable by using <a href="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/train_eval_infer.config">
+For example, <b>TensorflowSlightlyFlexibleUNet-Augmented-Pancreas</b> model can be customizable by using the following <a href="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/train_eval_infer.config">
-train_eval_infer.config.</a>
+train_eval_infer.config file.</a>
 <pre>
 ; train_eval_infer.config
 ; Pancreas, GENERATOR_MODE=True